Nipsu24/42_irc/README.md

 </h2>

 ## About
-The repository contains a custom made `Internet Relay Chat server (IRC)` to which one can connect via the `IRSSI` client.
+The repository contains a custom made `Internet Relay Chat server (IRC)` to which connection can be established via the `IRSSI` client.

 ## Program
 The server utelises C++ socket programming in order to create a TCP socket which operates over IP4.
 The server binds to the socket and furhter listens to incoming connection requests of clients.